πŸ€– BCH709 AI Assistant: Ask questions about this class using NotebookLM

 JavaScript or PHP

 These languages are better suited for web applications.
-Bioinformatics should start with Python or R before considering web development languages.
+Bioinformatics beginners should start with Python or R before considering web development languages.

 Java